What's the Best Magnesium for Constipation?

 Understanding how magnesium works is the key to using it correctly.
 It directly addresses one of the main causes of constipation: hard, dry stool that’s difficult to pass.
 By changing the environment inside your gut, it makes bowel movements smoother and more comfortable without the harsh effects of stimulant laxatives.

-The Simple Science: How Magnesium Draws Water to Your Gut
+The Science: How Magnesium Draws Water Into Your Bowel

 The secret to magnesium’s success is simple: water.
 Certain types of magnesium are known as osmotic laxatives.
 This just means they work by drawing water into your intestines from other parts of your body.
 This extra water does two crucial things.
 First, it softens and adds volume to your stool, making it much easier to pass.
 Second, the increased fluid in the colon helps stimulate the natural muscle contractions, called peristalsis, that move everything along.
 It’s a straightforward and effective mechanism for getting things moving again without forcing the issue.